SITTING WITH DISCOMFORT

 It isn't even that much.

-I just want to lose enough to make me feel like I am in a healthy body and mind, and can wear what I want comfortably and with confidence ; move my body and express myself like I desire ; feel happy, healthy, and sexy when I look in the mirror.
+I just want to lose enough to be in a healthy body and mind, able to move with ease and wear what I want comfortably with confidence.
+I want to feel at home in my body and express myself like my inner child desires.
+I want to feel happy, healthy, and sexy when I look in the mirror.

 I'm just tired of carrying all this extra unnecessary WEIGHT on my shoulders.

-I don't know how to react when I think about the fact that I have been thinking this and saying this ever since I was a teenager, and perhaps even before, but it seems to me that this has been a life sucker for too long and every time I get so very close of getting myself together, I slip just enough to never quite make it.
+I don't know how to react when I admit that I have been thinking about this for several years without truly doing anything about it.
+It seems to me that this has been a life sucker for too long and every time I get close to bettering myself, I slip back into passiveness and don't make it.
 I don't seem to lose any of the weight, or get into healthier eating habits, and as the years go by I slowly add on a little more to that poor body.

 I know that I am far from being alone in this: everybody talks about getting fit and losing weight.
 It's been and probably always will be something we humans want to perfect, after all, we are attracted to people that look strong, healthy and happy.